aminomancer/uc.css.js/README.md

 2) &nbsp; a folder called `defaults` in the root directory;
 3) &nbsp; a folder called `pref` inside that `defaults` folder;
 4) &nbsp; a file called `config-prefs.js` inside that `pref` folder;
-5) &nbsp; a `JS` folder (or `script` if you're using my chrome.manifest file) in your profile's `chrome` folder;
+5) &nbsp; a `JS` folder in your profile's chrome folder; (rename it to `script` if you're using my theme and/or my `chrome.manifest` file)
 6) &nbsp; a `resources` folder in your `chrome` folder, containing all the icons (assuming you're using the theme or the toolbox button script);
 6) &nbsp; a `utils` folder in your `chrome` folder, containing `chrome.manifest` and `boot.jsm`

 You may already have a file called `channel-prefs.js` inside the `prefs` folder.
 This is unrelated.

 If you're using fx-autoconfig like I recommended, then your scripts should go in the `JS` folder by default.
-You should rename it `script` if you're planning to use my `chrome.manifest` file.
-This has no effect on any of the scripts, it's only done so we can override certain icon files.
+You should rename it `script` if you're planning to use my theme or `chrome.manifest` file.
+This has no effect on most of the scripts, it's only done so we can give our own icons `chrome://` paths.
 Any agent sheets or author sheets (files ending in .as.css or .au.css) should go in the `chrome` folder with your regular stylesheets.

 <h3><b>Usage:</b></h3>